-4.2 Progress reports
+4.2 Monitoring submissions

-The aim of the progress reports is to enable the AMC to monitor accredited education providers and their programs between formal accreditation assessments as required by the National Law.
+The aim of the monitoring submission is to enable the AMC to monitor accredited education providers and their programs between formal accreditation assessments as required by the National Law.
 The reporting requirement is in no way intended to inhibit new initiatives or the gradual evolution of programs of study in response to ongoing review and evaluation by the education provider.

-Providers submit annual progress reports
+Providers submit annual monitoring submissions.

-In their progress reports, accredited education providers:
+In their monitoring submissions, accredited education providers:

-- inform the AMC of significant developments, completed or planned, in any area covered by the accreditation standards, as well as their response to any AMC recommendations for improvement; - respond to AMC conditions on their accreditation, and AMC questions concerning information in earlier progress reports; - provide program enrolment, progression and completion data.
+- inform the AMC of significant developments, completed or planned, in any area covered by the accreditation standards, as well as their response to any AMC recommendations for improvement; - respond to AMC conditions on their accreditation, and AMC questions concerning information in earlier monitoring submissions; - provide program enrolment, progression and completion data.

-AMC staff provide each education provider with an outline for the progress report at least four months before the report is due.
+AMC staff provide each education provider with an outline for the monitoring submission at least four months before the report is due.

-4.2.1 Consideration of progress reports
+4.2.1 Consideration of monitoring submissions

-When the progress report is submitted, AMC staff seek a commentary on the report from a reviewer who is an experienced AMC assessor.
-The AMC provides guidance to report reviewers on the commentary required.
+When the monitoring submission is submitted, AMC staff seek a commentary on the report from a reviewer who is an experienced AMC assessor.
+The AMC provides guidance to reviewers on the commentary required.

-The report and the commentary, together with a summary of the AMC's response to the provider's previous progress reports, are then considered through AMC committee processes.
+The submission and the commentary, together with a summary of the AMC's response to the provider's previous monitoring submissions, are then considered through AMC committee processes.

-4.2.2 Decision on progress reports
+4.2.2 Decision on monitoring submissions